 Medicare Supplement Plan G

-Everything you need to know about Medigap Plan G
+Learn everything you need to know about Medigap Plan G, what it covers, who it’s best for, and more.

-If you are approaching age 65 or you’ve already passed that milestone, you are probably aware of the basic Medicare options available.
-Along with enrolling in Original Medicare, many seniors also sign up for a Medicare supplement plan — also known as Medigap — to help pay for out-of-pocket costs not covered under Original Medicare.
+Interested in enrolling in a Medigap plan to help cover out-of-pocket costs not covered by Original Medicare?
 One popular Medigap plan is Plan G. In this guide, we will cover everything you need to know about Medigap Plan G, including how it works, its coverage and costs, and the pros and cons of enrolling.

 How Does Medicare Part G Work?